SoerenPanduro/sandbox-workflow-triggering-workflow/README.md

 ## Purpose
 This repository is demonstrating "collaboration" between 2 Github Workflows.

-The main thing demonstrated here is how to use an artifact in one workflow, created in another.
+The main thing demonstrated here is how to use an artifact in one workflow, created by another.

 ## Setup
 in `.github/workflows` you find 2 files: